In-Depth Comparison

 2. Simple Things Are Hard

-In WordPress, if you need a specialized feature, like a table of contents, a complex form, or an SEO schema tool, there is likely a battle-tested solution ready to go.
-In Webflow, you often have to write custom Javascript or rely on hacky workarounds to get non-standard functionality working.
-This increases development time and maintenance costs.
+In Webflow, you often have to write custom Javascript or rely on complex, fragile workarounds to get non-standard functionality working.
+What should be a 10-minute marketing task becomes a developer ticket.
+This dramatically increases both development time and long-term maintenance costs.

 3. The Success Tax (Pricing)